Centerearth/startup/README.md

 Simon Login notes: Being part of the Cybersecurity Association and having been hearing about the dangers of website logins for years now, I thought it would be way more difficult to create a secure login, but for simple stuff like this it turns out I learned I was quite wrong.

+Simon Websocket: thought it was super interesting to see some of the stuff I learned about networking in previous years applied here for the livetime websocket messages.
+Need to explore more.

 Key features:

 1. Secure login/signup over HTTPS